Editor’s note: This post was originally published January 24, 2023 and was last updated on February 6, 2024.

 2. Improve your cyber-security posture.

 If you can’t see it, you can’t secure it.
-Fortunately, many organizations are now seeking to follow this advice, especially with recent guidance from the United States federal government for all agencies to obtain a complete software inventory.
+Fortunately, many organizations are now seeking to follow this advice, especially with guidance from the United States federal government for all agencies to obtain a complete software inventory.

 Organizations can improve security and visibility of IT assets by: